19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Forgery

-[S 187/2009 wef 01/05/2009]
+*Note: The short description of offences in this Schedule is for ease of reference only.

-Part IX
+Part IX — Offences included as serious offences with

-—

-Offences included as serious offences with effect from 22nd January 2010
+effect from 22nd January 2010

 Offences

-Description: The short description of offences in this Schedule is for ease of reference only.\*

-\*Note
+Description*

 Health Products Act (Cap\.
 122D)